Gluten-Free Banana Waffles

 1 Tbsp lemon juice or about 1/2 small lemon or 1/4 large lemon

-2 Tbsp flaxmeal with 6 tbsp water (or 2 room-temperature eggs)
+2 Tbsp flaxseed meal with 6 tbsp water (or 2 room-temperature large eggs)

 DIRECTIONS

-In a medium bowl, whisk together the dry ingredients: flour, baking soda, salt, cinnamon and nutmeg.
+In a medium bowl, whisk together the dry ingredients: 1 cup flour, 1/2 tsp baking soda, 1/2 tsp salt, 1/2 tsp cinnamon and 1/4 tsp nutmeg.

-In a small mixing bowl, stir together the mashed bananas, melted coconut oil, maple syrup , and lemon juice.
+In a small mixing bowl, stir together the 3 mashed bananas, melted 2 Tbsp coconut oil, 2 Tbsp maple syrup, and 1 Tbsp lemon juice.

-To make the flax '“eggs” heat a frying pan with 6 tbsp water at medium heat and add 2 TBSP flaxmeal until it congeals.
-Use a spoon to stir.
-Let the flaxmeal sit for a few minutes to let it cool slightly down, then add and mix well to the small mixing bowl of wet ingredients.
+To make the flax '“eggs” heat a frying pan with 6 tbsp water at medium heat and add 2 Tbsp flaxseed meal until it congeals (<5 mins).
+Use a spoon or spatula to stir and turn off heat.
+Let the flaxseed meal sit for a few minutes to let it cool down slightly, then mix well to the small mixing bowl of wet ingredients.

 Form a well in the center of the dry ingredients and pour in the wet ingredients.
-With a large spoon, stir until the dry ingredients are thoroughly moistened, but don’t overmix.
+With a large spoon/spatula, stir until the dry ingredients are thoroughly moistened, but don’t overmix.
+Add another 2 Tbsp warm water to the bowl, which will help the coconut oil to stay melted and loosen the batter slightly.

-Heat your waffle maker on medium or medium-low (about 350 degrees F).
-Alternatively, you can use a skillet and make pancakes using 1/4 cup batter onto the hot skilet and wait until small bubbles form on the surface of the pancake and the underside is golden, 2 to 3 minutes.
+Heat your waffle maker on medium-low to low and wait for it to get warm (about 350 degrees F).
+I used the Cuisinart waffle maker on setting 1 the whole time.
+Alternatively, you can use a skillet and make pancakes using 1/8-1/4 cup batter onto the hot skillet and wait until small bubbles form on the surface of the pancake and the underside is golden, 2 to 3 minutes.
 Then flip the pancake and cook 1 to 2 minutes more.

-Serve immediately with real maple syrup, a dollop of yogurt, and fresh fruit.
+Serve immediately with real NH maple syrup, a dollop of yogurt, and fresh fruit.
 Add sides of more protein like chicken sausage or eggs.
-Or keep warm in a 200-degree F oven.
 Leftover waffles/pancakes can be stored in the refrigerator for up to 4 days or frozen for up to 3 months.

 Recipe adapted from https://cookieandkate.com/banana-oat-pancakes/